apiato/documentation-generator-container/README.md

 }
 ```

+### Private docs route protection
+By default private docs are only protected in production environment.
+While protected only users with `admin` role or `access-private-docs` permission can access private docs.

 ### Dependencies
 This container depends on [apidoc](https://apidocjs.com/).
 If you ever removed this container you can remove `apidoc` from your package.json safely.